 Temperature scans & Health Surveys

 Breakfast meetings and the good ol’ water cooler banter was now accompanied by stepping in front of our new, state of the art Personnel Kiosk that incorporates a Body Temperature Scan and detects if you’re not wearing a mask.
-“From an HR perspective, I never thought part of my job would consist of checking employees temperatures, making sure everyone fills out a health screening questionnaire and making sure employees are wearing masks when around others but for the most part, everyone has been accepting of this new normal,” says Heidi Killingham, a newer employee and an HR Specialist at Applied Imaging.
+“From an HR perspective, I never thought part of my job would consist of checking employees temperatures, making sure everyone fills out a health screening questionnaire and making sure employees are wearing masks when around others but for the most part, everyone has been accepting of this new normal,” says Heidi Killingham, a newer employee and an HR Specialist at Applied Innovation.

 TIP: If your organization requires you to fill out a daily health questionnaire, set a calendar reminder.
 It’ll significantly help your already busy HR department from having to follow up with all non-compliant employees.

 We wear masks while walking throughout the building and common areas, but are mask free while working in our own office or cubicle.
 Instead of matching Apple Watch bands and shoes, we are now choosing face masks to match our clothes.
-“It is a little weird having to wear a mask in the workplace, but I am hoping it will evolve,” says Laura Daniels, Contracts Administrator at Applied Imaging.
+“It is a little weird having to wear a mask in the workplace, but I am hoping it will evolve,” says Laura Daniels, Contracts Administrator at Applied Innovation.

 TIP: Get yourself 2 masks – One to keep at your desk and one to wear while walking in and out of the building.